Directed by Andrew Bernstein | Written by Andre & Maria Jacquemetton | 47 min

 Don gives Betty some of that Mother’s Day lovin’, and later goes out to lunch with Rachel Menken, the department store owner who had previously spurned him.
 They keep their date professional, as Don is having problems with an Israeli ad campaign and seeks her advice, but Rachel can’t deny her true feelings.
 She’s fallen head over heels.

 Betty, Midge and Rachel all satisfy different sides of Donald Draper’s selfish desires.
-However, “Babylon” shows him to be nothing more than a serial womanizer.
+However, “Babylon” shows the man to be nothing more than a serial womanizer.
 And a bit of a sociopath.

 Betty represents the perfect, storybook marriage.
-On the exterior, she and Don live the dream life, but the superficiality of it all is becoming clearer by the day.
-Betty seems to suffer from depression, even when pillow-talking.
+On the exterior, she and Don live a dream life, but the superficiality is becoming clearer by the day.
+Betty suffers from depression, even when pillow-talking.

-On the other hand, Midge, who hasn’t been prominently featured, only serves one purpose: an outlet for Don to stick his Dick Whitman in.
+On the other hand, Midge only serves one purpose: an outlet for Don to stick his Dick Whitman in.
 Sure, she’s cool and free-spirited, but she’s by far the series’ most ineffective character.
 Midge is out of place, and Don knows it.

-Don also knows that Rachel Menken, the smart and sophisticated Jewish girl, is the only one who can offer true love.
-There is real emotion — a genuine, person to person connection — between them that can’t be found anywhere else.
+Don also knows that Rachel Menken, the smart, sophisticated Jewish girl, is the only one who offers true love.
 Rachel represents salvation, the chance to right all wrongs.

 But does Don really need another fresh start?
 Therein lies Mad Men’s greatest contradiction.